Beginners Fitness Guide

 That means you can also follow this workout at home.
 Make sure you do not work out more than five days a week so that your muscles get a chance to recover.

-Most beginners are in haste of getting their desired bodies and as a result, resort to crash diet programs.
-Crash diets are not only a very unhealthy and risky method of shedding weight, but also the results do not last long.
+Most beginners are in haste to get their desired bodies and as a result, resort to crash diet programs.
+Crash diets are not only a very unhealthy and risky method of shedding weight but also the results do not last long.
 Moreover, the crash digest can only help in weight loss but not in getting fit.

 They can make you sick and create medical issues in the long run.
 Moreover, crash diets do not give long-lasting results, and you often get back your inches once you stop your diet.
 For a fit body, make sure you eat clean and healthy but eat well.
 Starving yourself is the most inappropriate way to get a fit body.